Pearson-Higher-Ed/design/introduction.md

 {:toc}

 ## Components
-The UX Framework components are a collection of standardized UI elements and patterns for building a product.
+The UX Framework components are a collection of standardized UI elements and patterns for building products.
 See the [designer’s guidelines]({{site.baseurl}}/overview) for more information on how to use the components.

 Our components are designed to be: